code-423n4/docs/awarding/judging-criteria/README.md

 Each QA report should be assessed based on report quality and thoroughness as compared with other reports, with awards distributed on a curve.

 Judges have discretion to assign a lower grade to wardens overstating the severity of QA issues (submitting low/non-critical issues as med/high in order to angle for higher payouts).
+Judges may also raise the severity of a QA finding at their discretion.

 ### Gas reports